 - Musculoskeletal ultrasound (MSK-US).
 Depending on training pathway, second-year fellows can pursue comprehensive MSK-US training (100 – 150 proctored exams) sufficient for ACR certification.

 - Multidisciplinary clinics.
-First- and second-year fellows rotate through rheumatology combined clinics with nephrology (glomerulonephritis), dermatology, neurology (neuromuscular disease), and pulmonology (interstitial lung disease).
+First- and second-year fellows rotate through rheumatology combined clinics with nephrology (glomerulonephritis), dermatology, neurology (neuromuscular disease), dermatology, and pulmonology (interstitial lung disease).

 - Specialty clinics.
 First- and second-year fellows rotate through clinics for metabolic bone disease, physical medicine & rehabilitation, and pediatric rheumatology (at Seattle Children’s Hospital).